Workflows

 Control loops

-can be run as a control loop by returning Loop
+you can run a control loop by calling

 - Python